-Will All Organisations Accept Both NPCs And National Police Certificates?
+Will All Organisations Accept Both NPCs And National Police Check?

 Multiple organisations ask for National Police Checks in order to evaluate their possible new hires, and also to maintain the safety of those they work with (such as children).
 Organisations may require them for job roles, volunteer roles, or even licenses and visas, so it’s good to be well versed in the many different names of Criminal Background Checks, to avoid any confusion when applying for your Police Check.

 Crime Check Australia is an accredited body, licensed and regulated by the Australian Criminal Intelligence Commission, and they’ve streamlined their service so that your online application can be completed easily.
 Applications can be done manually in post offices and police stations, however these take longer to process and there isn’t much help available if you’re confused by the process.
 CCA offers a fantastic team of customer support to help you step by step through your application should you need it, and 70% of applications processed come back within 1 business day (sometimes in a matter of hours).